tvsnarayana/tech-interview-handbook/front-end/dom.md

 - `document.getElementById(id)` - An Element object, or null if an element with the specified ID is not in the document.

+## Window/Document Events

+- `document.addEventListener('DOMContentLoaded', callback)`
+  - The `DOMContentLoaded` event is fired when the initial HTML document has been completely loaded and parsed, without waiting for stylesheets, images, and subframes to finish loading.
+Similar to `jQuery.ready()` but different because `$.ready` will execute immediately if the `DOMContentLoaded` event has already fired.
+  - This corresponds to `document.readyState === 'interactive'`.
+- `window.onload = function() {}`
+  -  `window`'s `load` event is only fired after the DOM and all assets have loaded.
+  - This corresponds to `document.readyState === 'complete'`.

 ## Questions

 **What's the difference between `Node.children` and `Node.childNodes`?**